mariusbutuc/bookata/elixir-otp-pragstudio/README.md

   - Square-bracket syntax: (+) works with all maps, (?) returns `nil` for missing keys
   - Dot notation: (+) more strict (`KeyError`), (-) only works for keys that are atoms
 - [`String.length/1`] versus [`byte_size/1`].
+- In Elixir, we use `if` clauses less often comparative to imperative languages.
+  Instead, it is more _idiomatic_ to control the flow of the program using pattern matching and functions.
+We prefer using pattern matching as an alternative to `if`/`else` conditionals, by writing short, _declarative_ functions.
+- In Elixir _parlance_, function clauses is what we call multiple function definitions that share the same name and arity.

 ### Extracurricular